List of Survivor (Romanian TV series) contestants

 Survivor România is a Romanian reality game show based on the international Survivor format.
 The season premiered on 18 January 2020 on Kanal D.

 The Contestants are referred to as "castaways", and they compete against one another to become the "Sole Survivor" and win the grand prize of €50.000.
 By the third season, the prize for the winner had been increased to €100.000.
 Each season features 20 or 24 contestants divided into two tribes: "Faimoșii", composed of twelve high-achievers who excelled in their fields, and "Războinicii", composed of twelve everyday Romanians.

-Over the course of six seasons, a total of 176 people have participated in the program, 26 of those participants have competed in two seasons.
+Over the course of seven seasons, a total of 200 people have participated in the program, 26 of those participants have competed in two seasons.

 Contestants

 All information is accurate as of the time the season was filmed and thus may vary from season to season for returning players.